Pope Joan (1972 film)

 Pope Joan is a 1972 British historical drama film based on the story of Pope Joan.
 Even though modern consensus generally considers Pope Joan to be legendary, in the film her existence is treated as fact.

 It was directed by Michael Anderson and has a cast which includes Liv Ullmann (in the lead role), Olivia de Havilland, Lesley-Anne Down, Franco Nero and Maximilian Schell.
 The soundtrack was composed by Maurice Jarre with additional choral music provided by The Sistine Chapel Choir, directed by Domenico Bartolucci.

 The film was released on DVD in 2003 on Region 1 format disc.
 It was also re-titled in some areas as The Devil's Imposter, with much material cut.

 The version of the film released in 1972 differed significantly from the version that had originally been filmed.
 Anderson's original was made with flashbacks and flash-forward sequences about a modern-day Evangelical preacher who believes her life parallels that of Pope Joan.
 In this version psychiatrists try to send her back through her past lives to establish if she is the reincarnation of Pope Joan.
 However, the distributor decided to have all of the contemporary sequences removed and released the film as a straightforward historical drama.
-In 2009, the film was re-edited and the previously unreleased footage was re-inserted.
-It was re-released under the title She… Who Would Be Pope.
+In 2009, the film was re-edited: the previously unreleased footage set in the 20th century was re-inserted, while some of the footage of Joan as pope was removed.
+The film was then re-released under the title She… Who Would Be Pope.

 Background

-Roger Greenspun summed up in The New York Times:In some medieval histories of the Roman Catholic Church there was a gap between the pontificates of Leo IV (847‐ 855) and his successor, Benedict III.
+Roger Greenspun summed up the legend in The New York Times:In some medieval histories of the Roman Catholic Church there was a gap between the pontificates of Leo IV (847‐ 855) and his successor, Benedict III.
 Possibly to explain this gap, a legend grew up concerning a woman, Joan, born near Mainz, educated in Athens, who went to Rome disguised as a monk and so impressed Leo with her wit and learning that, thinking her a man, he appointed her his secretary and made her a cardinal.
 Upon his death, she was elected pope.
 But her pontificate was brief for when the people discovered that she was a woman, they barbarously murdered her outside the Lateran Palace.

 Although the legend has been discounted by church historians for centuries, it has been the source of several fictional accounts—none, I suspect, weirder than Michael Anderson's Pope Joan, which opened yesterday.